 What We Do BestFEMA Claims & Grant Management

 A loss where there are available funds to support a recovery via insurance, FEMA, and other funding agents, requires a comprehensive claim strategy, timeline and most importantly, details to effectuate a positive and quick resolution.
 Without a dedicated team leading the documentation and presentation effort in a collective manner and with deep knowledge and experience with the interplay of insurance and FEMA (and other funding agents), a recovery effort will likely encounter material differences in scope, pricing and expectation, which could yield to reimbursement delays or a shortage of funds.

 Procor was engaged by one of the largest NYC public entities that experienced a major loss resulting from Hurricane Sandy.
 The Procor team supported the insurance claim preparation package of over $400 Million.
-In addition, our experts supported the overall FEMA claim and associated grants management for $3 Billion in overall economic damages.
+In addition, our team supported the overall FEMA claim and associated grants management for $3 Billion in overall economic damages.

 Procor was engaged by five large public hospitals that sustained damage during Super Storm Sandy and helped support their insurance claim preparation package of over $200 Million.